ilyaperepelitsa/CV/README.md

 * Intercept - Intercept had a dump of documents with some semi-confidential stuff.
 Please take your own risk on what PDFs are evil and what you download.

 ### Matplotlib
 * Python graphs - I started putting together some boilerplate for graphs.
+Initiated a boxplot graph function that accepts arguments to determine how to order boxes - some usual i.e. by median, mean and some more interesting - by interquartile range.
+Also some color palette code that gets imported.
+I want to grow the basic gr

+### Matplotlib
+* Python graphs - I started putting together some boilerplate for graphs.